 Which month has the highest NDVI?

-Which pixels show strong seasonal variation?
+Which pixels show strong or weak seasonal variation?

 Is the whole-ROI mean curve representative of all pixels?